Lee Hawkins (journalist): Journalism career

-Hawkins' friend coined the term "NEWBOs", or "New Black Overclass", to describe a younger generation of wealthy and business-savvy African-American celebrities, but it was Hawkins who ran with the idea.
+Hawkins coined the term "NEWBOs", or "New Black Overclass", to describe a younger generation of wealthy and business-savvy African-American celebrities.
 In 2009 he presented the CNBC special NEWBOs: The Rise of the New Black Overclass, which profiled LeBron James, Kirk Franklin and Terrell Owens, among others.

 Hawkins is a member of the National Association of Black Journalists.

 Musical career

 Hawkins won the John Lennon Songwriting Contest in the R&B category in 2011 for his song "I Love You Woman".
 In 2012 he released the album Midnight Conversations, which included the song.

 Hawkins had an on-camera interview with children's music group The Wiggles in 2013 in which he ended up singing with the group.
 They invited him to sing onstage with them several days later.
-He then appeared on their 2014 DVD Wiggle House, and was a guest singer (on "This Little Piggy Went to Market") on their 2014 album Apples and Bananas.
+He then appeared on their 2014 DVD Wiggle House and was a guest singer (on "This Little Piggy Went to Market") on their 2014 album Apples and Bananas.

 In 2015 Hawkins released the Christmas album Songs About the Birth of Jesus, in which he sings with his father.

 Publications

 I Am Nobody's Slave: How Uncovering My Family's History Set Me Free.
-Amistad.ISBN 978-0-06-282316-8.
+Amistad.
+ISBN 978-0-06-282316-8.
 2024.